commercetools/commercetools-php-symfony/README.md

   * [License](#license)

-## Requirements
+## Pre-requisites
 Composer :
 To install the composer go to https://getcomposer.org/doc/00-intro.md

 ## Installation
+You can either create a new Symfony project or use an existing Symfony project (ver.
+3.4 and above)

-Create a new Symfony project
+Create a new Symfony project using the following command:

 ```sh
 composer create-project symfony/skeleton <project-name>
 ```
-or use an existing one (symfony >= 3.4)

-Navigate to the project's directory and run
+Next, navigate to the project's directory and run the following command:

 ```sh
 composer config extra.symfony.allow-contrib true
 ```
-This will allow symfony to use the recipes-contrib (via Symfony Flex) that will automate most of the configuration.
+This automates most of the configuration using the `recipes-contrib` bundle from Symfony Flex.

-To install the commercetools symfony-bundle open composer.json and add to the attribute `require` the package `"commercetools/symfony-bundle"` and run `composer install` or directly run the following on the command line
+Next, install the commercetools Symfony bundle.
+To do this, open the **composer.json** file and add `"commercetools/symfony-bundle"` to the `require` attribute.
+`require` the package `"commercetools/symfony-bundle"` and run `composer install` or directly run the following on the command line
 ```sh
 composer require commercetools/symfony-bundle
 ```

-Open `.env` or create a `.env.local` [1] file on root directory and edit the following lines to add  your credentials.
-The credentials can be retrieved through `Commercetools Merchant Center > Settings > Developer Settings`, while you create a new API Client.
+Open the`.env` file or create a `.env.local` file on root directory and edit the following lines to add your credentials.
+You can retrieve your API client credentials from the Merchant Center under `Commercetools Merchant Center > Settings > Developer Settings`, when you create a new API Client.
 Note that for security reasons you cannot retrieve the `CTP_CLIENT_SECRET` for clients created in the past.